 Our benchmark research on next-generation business planning finds that a large majority of companies rely on spreadsheets to manage planning processes.
 For example, four out of five use them for supply chain planning, and about two-thirds for budgeting and sales forecasting.
 Spreadsheets are the default choice for modeling and planning because they are flexible.
 They adapt to the needs of different parts of any type of business.
 Unfortunately, they have inherent defects that make them problematic when used in collaborative, repetitive enterprise processes such as planning and budgeting.
 While it’s easy to create a model, it can quickly become a barrier to more integrated planning across the business units in an enterprise.
 As I’ve noted before, software vendors and IT departments have been trying – mainly in vain – to get users to switch from spreadsheets to a variety of dedicated applications.
 They’ve failed to make much of a dent because although these applications have substantial advantages over spreadsheets when used in repetitive, collaborative enterprise tasks, these advantages are mainly realized after the model, process or report is put to use in the “production” phase (to borrow an IT term).

-Topics: Planning, Operational Performance Management (OPM), Reporting, Budgeting, Analytics, Business Analytics, Business Collaboration, Business Performance Management (BPM), Business Planning, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Demand Planning, headcount planning marketing, Integrated Business Planning, project plannin
+Topics: Analytics, Budgeting, Business Analytics, Business Collaboration, Business Performance Management (BPM), Business Planning, Customer Performance Management (CPM), Demand Planning, Financial Performance Management (FPM), Integrated Business Planning, Operational Performance Management (OPM), Planning, Reporting, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Marketing Planning

 IBM’s Vision user conference brings together customers who use its software for financial and sales performance management (FPM and SPM, respectively) as well as governance, risk management and compliance (GRC).
 Analytics is a technology that can enhance each of these activities.
 The recent conference and many of its sessions highlighted IBM’s growing emphasis on making more sophisticated analytics easier to use by – and therefore more useful to – general business users and their organizations.
 The shift is important because the IT industry has spent a quarter of a century trying to make enterprise reporting (that is, descriptive analytics) suitable for an average individual to use with limited training.
 Today the market for reporting, dashboards and performance management software is saturated and largely a commodity, so the software industry – and IBM in particular – is turning its attention to the next frontier: predictive and prescriptive analytics.
 Prescriptive analytics holds particular promise for IBM’s analytics portfolio.